jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 Count-Min, we keep a bounded top-k compactor backed by an auxiliary `HashMap<Vec<u8>, usize>` so updates stay `O(1)` even for arbitrary byte suffixes.
-Whenever the compactor grows to `2k` entries we select the `k` heaviest via `select_nth_unstable` and truncate.
-During shard merges we sum shared suffixes, append any new ones, then run the same truncate step, so merge order can’t perturb the heavy-hitter winners even though no strict Misra-Gries guarantees are claimed.
+Whenever the compactor grows to `2k` entries we select the `k` heaviest via `select_nth_unstable` and truncate, letting it float between `k` and `2k-1` entries the rest of the time.
+During shard merges we still sum shared suffixes and append new ones, but we defer compression until that same `2k` threshold is hit (or until we explicitly ask for it), so merge order can’t perturb the heavy-hitter winners and we avoid thrashing `select_nth_unstable` on every merge.

 ### 4. Merge strategy
 The first implementation replayed every prefix via `add_raw_sum`, which was